UPDATE: Neiman Marcus Exits Bankruptcy With New Owners

-The company is $4.3 billion USD in debt.
+The business has eliminated over $4 billion USD in debt.

 Last month, the coronavirus pandemic pushed the company to close all 43 of its Neiman Marcus stores across the U.S., as well as locations for its two subsidiaries Bergdorf Goodman and Neiman Marcus Last Call (an outlet).
-However, its problems preceded the health crisis — according to a report by The New York Times, the company could not keep up with the amount of debt it took out as part of two leveraged buyouts by private-equity firms in 2013.
+However, its problems preceded the health crisis — according to a report by The New York Times, the company could not keep up with the amount of debt it took out in 2013 as part of two leveraged buyouts by private-equity firms.
 In addition, its stores has been slow to adapt to the consumer shift to e-commerce.

 Neither Neiman Marcus nor Bergdorf Goodman are likely to completely shutter.
-Rather, its predicted the company will use bankruptcy as an opportunity to close select locations, saving money and prime itself for acquisition by a potential buyer.
+Rather, it’s predicted the company will use bankruptcy as an opportunity to close select locations, saving money and priming itself for acquisition by a potential buyer.

 The announcement of Neiman Marcus’ plan closely follows the decision of J.Crew Group, which also operates Madewell, to file for Chapter 11 bankruptcy.